azubaidi84/practical_project_2020/README.md

 **Optional**

 The function can return the plotted MPS.
-By default, this is set to False and has to be indicated if needed otherwise.
+By default, this is set to True and has to be indicated if needed otherwise.

 *Note*: Default settings are set so the windows for the extraction of the Mel spectrogram and the MPS each are non-overlapping.